 Role of an Attorney

 The role of an attorney is to increase the amount of money the client receives by hiring that attorney.
-It doesn’t make financial sense to hire an attorney if it doesn’t increase the client’s bottom line.
-The attorney’s job, then, is to increase the settlement or case value by making sure everything is included in the insurance company’s damages calculations, and providing an incentive (pay full and fair amount now, or deal with the lawsuit) for the insurance company to settle the claim.
+Hiring an attorney doesn’t make financial sense if it doesn’t increase the client’s bottom line.
+The attorney’s job is to increase the settlement or case value by ensuring everything is included in the insurance company’s damages calculations.
+Attorneys also provide an incentive for the insurance company to settle the claim: pay the full and fair amount now or deal with the lawsuit.

-There are many ways in which a lawyer can help an individual recovering the full amount for their car accident damages.
-After being retained, an attorney maximizes the chances for full compensation by gathering as much evidence, as early as possible, and including everything that factors into increasing the settlement value.
-Lawyers can help do this by making sure everything related to the accident is properly documented, throughout the case, and holding the insurance company responsible by filing a lawsuit if the company doesn’t want to be fair.
+There are many ways in which a lawyer can help an individual recover the full amount for their car accident damages.
+After being retained, an attorney maximizes the chances for total compensation by gathering as much evidence as early as possible and including everything that factors into increasing the settlement value.
+Lawyers can help do this by making sure everything related to the accident is properly documented throughout the case and holding the insurance company responsible by filing a lawsuit if the company doesn’t want to be fair.